hschilling/OpenMDAO-Framework/docs/design-doc/case_recording.rst

 What Gets Recorded
 ++++++++++++++++++

+The values that can be recorded are:

+  * Inputs

-Parameters
+    * Parameters

+  * Outputs

-Objectives
+    * Objectives
-Responses
+    * Responses
-Constraints - both eq and ineq
+    * Constraints - both eq and ineq

-        for comp in driver.workflow:
-            successors = driver._reduced_graph.successors(comp.name)
-            for output_name, aliases in successors:
+    * Add the successors of the collapsed graph for all the Components in the driver's workflow

-        # also need get any outputs of comps that are not connected vars
-        #   and therefore not in the graph
+    * Any outputs of comps that are not connected vars and therefore not in the graph.
+This is done by getting the collapsed graph outputs of all the Components in the workflow

-        for comp in driver.workflow:
-            for output_name in scope._depgraph.list_outputs(comp.name):

-        name = '%s.workflow.itername' % driver.name
+    * Workflow iteration name

 Collapsed depgraph.
 What is that?
 Successors to components in the workflow.
 Include examples